 If after the consultation you feel ready to move forward, we move into the conceptual design phase.
 What that means is that Jamie takes all of the information you’ve discussed and begins to pull together a design for your space or spaces.

 The conceptual design runs on average $3500 per room with discounts applied if more than one room is being designed at a time.
 However, if construction is involved, like for instance a kitchen or bath remodel, the price of the conceptual design will be significantly higher.
-A typical kitchen design will be more in the neighborhood of $7000 on average.
+Kitchen design fees start at a minimum of $8,000 with fees increasing in direct relationship to the size and complexity of the kitchen.
 Keep in mind that each project varies in size and scope so we evaluate the design fees on a per job basis.

 Payment of a nonrefundable deposit in the amount of $1500 will kick off the conceptual design process.

 What do I get with the conceptual design?

 With a conceptual design, Jamie will schedule another meeting where she will again sit down with you and go thru the concept and selections in detail.
 The balance of your conceptual design fees will be due at that time.
 Your conceptual design will include necessary drawings, sketches, furniture and floor plans, photos of furniture selections, accessories, artwork, lighting, paint colors, floor and wall finishes as applicable to your project.
 At this time a budget will be presented showing total costs of all items presented.
 You will receive a binder with all of the information discussed so that you can keep for your files to review.

 What if I don’t like everything presented during the conceptual design presentation?